blyonscs/Case_Study_Fitness_Tracker/README.md

 2. How can these trends apply to Bellabeat customers?
 3. How could these trends help influence Bellabeat marketing strategy?

-For this project it is recommended to select one of Bellabeats products to apply the analytics to for the final presentation of your findings, I will choose the Leaf product.
+For this project it is recommended to select one of Bellabeats products to apply the analytics to for the final recommendations, I will choose the Leaf product.
 It is Bellabeats classic wellness tracker that can be worn as a bracelet, necklace or clip and tracks activity, sleep and stress.

-For the final presentation I will be assuming that it is for the top managers and officersin the company so it will not be very technical and cluttered, but will still present the main points of my findings

-## Perpare
+## Prepare

-This dataset comes with 29 datatables, but I will only be working with 3 of them in this project as so of them are redundent and I will only be working with the daily data for now
+This dataset comes with 29 datatables, but I will only be working with 3 of them in this project because some of them are redundent and I will only be working with the daily data for now

 ##### Metadata
 * dailyActivity_merged first and second month